nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/STL/Containers/Sequence_containers/deque/README.md

 The complexity (efficiency) of common operations on deques is as follows:

-Random access - constant O(1).<br>
+Random access - constant O(1).
-Insertion or removal of elements at the end or beginning - constant O(1).<br>
+Insertion or removal of elements at the end or beginning - constant O(1).
-Insertion or removal of elements - linear O(n).<br>
-std::deque meets the requirements of Container, AllocatorAwareContainer, SequenceContainer and ReversibleContaine<br>
+Insertion or removal of elements - linear O(n). std::deque meets the requirements of Container, AllocatorAwareContainer, SequenceContainer and ReversibleContaine